 Hurling is renowned for its fast pace and skilful nature.
 The sport is over 3,000 years old and regarded by many as the world’s fastest field game.
 It combines skills from lacrosse, field hockey and baseball to make for a compelling spectacle.

-Can London GAA land a win against Tyrone, or will the visitors head home with the spoils?
-All roads lead to McGovern Park this afternoon to find out at what is a great opportunity to watch top-level hurling in the capital!
+Can London GAA</span> defeat Sligo to secure a hat-trick of home wins in the Allianz League, or will the visitors head home with the spoils?
+All roads lead to McGovern Park to find out at what is a great opportunity to watch top-level hurling in the capital!

 TICKETS, TIMINGS & TRAVEL

 🎟️ Tickets are on sale via the ‘Get Tickets’ link.
-Adults €10/Concessions €8/U16s are free.

 🚊🚗 Travel tips: Public transport is recommended as there are no parking facilities at McGovern Park for National League games.
 The nearest station is South Ruislip on the overground.
 It’s approximately 10 minutes walk from the ground.
 The station is on the Chiltern Railways line with a direct connection to London Marylebone.
-Use the Transport for London website to plan your journey.
+Use the tyle=”text-decoration: underline;”>Transport for London website to plan your journey.

 ABOUT LONDON GAA